catamphetamine/imageboard/docs/engines/infinity.md

 * `email` — Author's email (optional).
 * `subject` — Comment title.
 * `body` — Comment text.
-* `password` — An optional password for own post/attachment deletion.
+* `password` — An optional password for own post/attachment deletion in the future.
 * `embed` — Allows specifying a link to "embedded" content such as a YouTube video.
 Replaces any attachments.
 * `page` — Unknown.
 Seems to be `1` when creating a new thread being at the first page of a board.
 * `dx` — "Dices" `dice` value.
 Supposedly, it throws a "dice" and posts the result in the comment.